afivos/afivos.com/resume.md

 title: Resume
 ---

-I believe in the power of narratives and storytelling.
-I have always been surrounded by books, comics or films.
-Brands fascinate me in a similar way;   I like to dig into the core messaging of a company and narrate their stories through digital and physical means.
+I like to think of myself as a storyteller that combines code, design, words, interactive media to tell the story of your brand and product.

 ##Content Marketer, New York##
 KISI Inc, *January 2015  - Present*